Friday, May 18, 2007

 standing perfectly still, like actors in a play.

 exactly like you, but dimmer.
+Your eyes

-when you do, the one who looks like you
+cross over, the one who looks like you

 will become brighter, and then the two of you